Discover more from TeenDramaWhore

 All seasons were released on individual DVD sets, with the complete series debuting in June 2012, just a couple of months after the season 9 DVD came out.

 “One Tree Hill” previously streamed on Netflix and there was a fan outcry when it was removed in 2017.
-In 2018, however, it began streaming on Hulu, where it is still available today.
-You can also watch via Amazon Prime, iTunes, Google Play, and YouTube.
+In 2018, however, it began streaming on Hulu, where it’s still available today.
+You can also watch the show via Max, Amazon Prime, Apple TV, Google Play, Vudu, and YouTube.

 Gossip Girl